 The JLI and PaRD seek full and appropriate engagement of the capacities of faith-based and religious groups in the achievement of the SDGs through effective partnerships with public sector and secular entities, as well as among religious groups themselves.
 JLI brings knowledge partner capacities, a proven track record in preparing evidence reports, briefs, calls to action, conference programs, peer-reviewed article, and journals.
 PaRD focuses on joint activities in its three areas of engagement knowledge exchange, capacity building, and joint advocacy.

-JLI provides evidence support to PaRD’s three work-streams:
+JLI evidence support to PaRD’s three work-streams in 2019:

 SDG 3 Health with a focus on faith and adolescent sexual and reproductive health,